 9. Skin rashes – itching, boils or warts

 Common reasons include insect bites or an allergy to something – dust, pollen or food.
 Be aware of what your child was eating at the time the rash erupts, so that you can identify the food he’s allergic too.

 Seen predominantly in children of school age, there are a variety of reasons.
 It could be something medical like migraine, a fall, sinusitis, vision problems or something simple like watching too much TV, too many computer games or even too much chocolate :-).

 Both conditions are equally common and occur across all age groups.

 Constipation is usually due to three main reasons.
-1) Too lazy to go potty 2) Too little fibre and too much-processed food 3) Insufficient water intake.
+1) Too lazy to go potty 2) Too little fiber and too much processed food 3) Insufficient water intake.

 Loose motions arouse more panic in parents and are mostly due to 1) Food poisoning 2) Indigestion 3) Bad hygiene.

 If seen in infants at around 3 months, it is usually due to evening colic which is fairly common.
 Propping up the child and burping him eases the discomfort.
 Formula fed babies also have a higher tendency for tummy trouble.

 In school going children, aside from medical reasons, it is a common way of attention seeking or to avoid certain situations – certain foods, or going to school.